ayush-sleeping/CakePhpLab/README.md

 bin/cake routes
 ```

-## 🤝 Contributing

-This is a learning project, but feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📖 Additional Resources

 - [CakePHP Official Documentation](https://book.cakephp.org/5/)
 - [CakePHP API Documentation](https://api.cakephp.org/5.0/)
 - [CakePHP Authentication Plugin](https://book.cakephp.org/authentication/2/)
 - [CakePHP Cookbook - Database Access & ORM](https://book.cakephp.org/5/en/orm.html)

----

-**Happy Learning!** 🎉 This project will help you transition from Laravel to CakePHP by understanding the similarities and differences between these frameworks.